gregreen/bridging-sampler/README.md

 To sample from our toy model, all you need to do is to include `"bridging_sampler.h"`, and then to write the following code:

-    // Set up the sampler, providing a function that calcualtes
+    // Set up the sampler, providing a function that calculates
     // log(probability) for each state
     bridgesamp::BridgingSampler sampler(
         2, 2, // # of dimensions, # of samples per dimension